FabricMC/fabric-docs/versions/1.20.4/translated/it_it/develop/commands/basics.md

 You can do this, but it is not recommended.
 You would get the `CommandManager` from the server and add anything commands you wish to its `CommandDispatcher`.

-Dopo averlo fatto, devi nuovamente inviare l'albero di comandi a ogni giocatore usando `CommandManager.sendCommandTree(ServerPlayerEntity)`.
+Dopo averlo fatto, devi nuovamente inviare l'albero di comandi a ogni giocatore usando `CommandManager.sendCommandTree(ServerPlayer)`.

 Questo è necessario perché il client mantiene una cache locale dell'albero dei comandi che riceve durante il login (o quando i pacchetti per operatori vengono mandati) per suggerimenti locali e messaggi di errore ricchi.
 :::